Dongathan-Jong/MegaBlot/README.md

 I built this as a project to pass the time while waiting for an acutal hack club blot, but it turned into an adventure of pen plotters, GRBL, and much much more.

-if you would like to create your own, here are the parts I used to build the project:
+If you would like to create your own, here are the parts I used to build the project:

 3x 2020 aluminium extrusions (I used 1M here but you can use any length youd like) https://www.zyltech.com/2020-v-groove-extrusion-pre-cut-lengths-300mm-2000mm/?sku=EXT-2020-REG-300-VGRV